-- Children living closest to the school, measured in a straight line from the child's home. - 32 Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence. - 33 Under Priority 2S a 'member of staff' can be either: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage - The home address is the place where the child is permanently resident with his or her parents / carers.
-When a child lives between two addresses, the address used for offering a school
+- Children living closest to the school, measured in a straight line from the child's home. - Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence. - 34 Under Priority Group 3S, a 'member of staff' must be: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage.